sc-idevops/devops-notes/class-notes/cloudProviders.md

 - IAM Role: Permissions in AWS
 - Lifecycle Management: removal of old snapshots, etc.
 - When snapshotting, ensure you check the "no reboot" option.
   - Public IPs are not static and can change upon rebooting.
   - Elastic IPs are static ip address that can be assigned to compute resources to remedy this problem.
 - Auto Scaling Groups: compute resources in these grow with your needs. additional instances are launched based on a set of rules.
   - Launch Templates indicate these rules.
 Min/Max numbers, availability zones, etc.
 - Load Balancers: these balance network traffic between multiple backend points. round robin is the typical approach (iterate through list)

+#### Route 53

+- AWS's Hosted DNS server.
+DNS as a Service!
+- dig command = DNS lookup

+#### RDS

+Amazon's Database as a service.
+Available in multiple types.
+Amazon's Aurora is MySQL but 30% faster
+These also need security groups, network/subnets, etc. Connection issues?
+Start here!

+snapshot = backup for AWS things
+AWS actions can take a long time to process.

+#### SQS - Simple Queue Service

+Amazon's Message Queue System.
+You queue an action on a website for consistent data.
+This is why your facebook post might not show up immediately.
+No system on the planet can process millions of requests a second, so this system creates events that are later processed by your system.
+These "messages" are typically JSON payloads that get processed.

+#### SES - Simple Email Service

+AWS email as a service.
+This can be used to send large volumes of outbound email, like those promotional messages we all hate.

+#### ECS & EKS - Elastic Container Service and Elastic Kubernetes Service

+Docker & Kubernetes in AWS!
+These docker-like images run server-less (anywhere) Elastic Container Registry is like AWS's Dockerhub

+EKS manages all the kubernetes stuff, you just specify what nodes to run what.

+#### Lambda

+Server-less running of applications.
+E.g. a java application that runs only when invoked (based on events) *server-less in this sense means that you don't specify anything about what system it's running on, it's some computer somewhere doing the work*